 I. Purpose.
 North Carolina citizens and institutions must be prepared to compete in a rapidly changing global environment.
 Consistent with this mandate, the University of North Carolina Board of Governors, the University System Office, and the constituent universities shall be guided by the needs of the people of North Carolina in their academic degree program development, approval, and discontinuation actions.
 Consistent with the statutory mission of the University, the needs of the state are understood to include but not be limited to ensuring graduates are equipped with the knowledge, values, and skills necessary to lead responsible, productive, and personally satisfying lives.
 Academic program planning and procedures must be nimble, efficient, and responsive to those needs at all levels.
-To do so, university leaders, including but not limited to chancellors and their leadership teams, faculty and staff senates, assemblies, and curriculum development committees, the President and System Office staff, and members of the Board of Governors and boards of trustees, shallshould ÷ regularly assess the needs of the state; and review existing academic degree programs to ensure continued alignment to state needs.
+To do so, university leaders, including but not limited to chancellors and their leadership teams, faculty and staff senates, assemblies, and curriculum development committees, the President and System Office staff, and members of the Board of Governors and boards of trustees, should regularly assess the needs of the state and its people; identify, develop, and approve degree programs that will be beneficial to the state; and review existing academic degree programs to ensure continued alignment to state needs.